Th3G0df4th3xr/007-TheBond/README.md

    cd scripts
    python 007-TheBond.py

-   007-TheBond.py ( Linux Supportted only )
+   007-TheBond.py ( Linux Support only )
    ```
 6. Enter the username/phone number/IP address/keyword you want to search for.